 Unleash the Unexpected for Radical Innovation

-The accelerometer chip is ubiquitous in today's digital devices.
+The accelerometer chip is ubiquitous in digital devices.
 Its true impact didn't become apparent until many of today's most valued applications were developed.

 Technology Briefing